FGiesemann/MaatChessEngine/test/mate_in_x_test/Readme.md

 list is given as the `bm` (best move), while the move list without the first move is stored as the `pv` for the puzzle.

-In order to handle ambiguous best moves, the following strategy could be used:
-After extracting the information from the CSV and writing the puzzles to EPD, the positions could be fed to stockfish.
-Then, `MultiPV` is enabled to find not only the best, but a few good moves.
+### Ambiguous best moves

+For some puzzles (especially mate in 1), multiple moves could enforce mate.
+The mate_in_x testprogram can also process multiple `bm` in the epd suite.

+The multiple_solution_finder is provided to preprocess the epd file using stockfish to detect multiple mating moves and extends the epd file accordingly.

+Stockfish can give multiple solutions, when `MultiPV` is enabled.
 After `go` with the appropriate depth, stockfish should show multiple solutions, if they exists.

 Here is an example: